Muhammad-Yaqoob-4110/PneumonoBot/README.md

 You can access the full report here: [PneumonoBot Report](./PneumonoBot%20Report.pdf)

+## Hugging Face Link

+Explore the full details of PneumonoBot on Hugging Face, including instructions on how to download and use the model: [PneumonoBot on Hugging Face](https://huggingface.co/M-Yaqoob/PneumonoBot).

 ## User Interface
 Below are the screenshots showcasing the interface and results.